top of page

 Q: How does MTD affect my Self Assessment?

 A: MTD will eventually replace the traditional Self Assessment tax return process for eligible landlords.
-You will be require to file five times in a year.
-Four reporting of quarterly basis and one final submission combining data of all four returns.
+You will be required to file five times a year: four quarterly reports and one final submission combining data from all four returns.

 Preparing for the Future